iterative/dvc.org/static/docs/commands-reference/init.md

 # init

-This command initializes a DVC project on a directory.
+This command initializes a <abbr>DVC project</abbr> on a directory.

 Note that by default the current working directory is expected to contain a Git repository, unless the `--no-scm` option is used.